 2.3.3 If it is not possible to verify that there is no increase of interference (e.g. in the absence of appropriate criteria or calculation methods), the “2D-Date” of the modified assignments will be D2.

+2.4 When the frequency assignments of non-GSO networks or systems are subject to epfd limits contained in Nos.
+22.5C, 22.5D and 22.5F, and/or to coordination under No. 9.7B, administrations may wish to modify previously submitted data required for Article 22 examination.
+As the modified parameters are not used for coordination between non-GSO networks or systems, the modified frequency assignments will retain D1 as their “2D-Date” provided that:

+a) the previous assignments received favourable findings under No. 11.31 with respect to Article 22;

+b) the modified assignments received a favourable finding under No. 11.31 with respect to Article 22 using the latest version of the epfd validation software;

+c) the modified assignments, in case that they are subject to No. 9.7B, retain D1 as their “2D-Date” in accordance with §§ 2.3 to 2.3.3 above.

 Reasons: Taking into account the fact that Recommendation ITU-R S.1503 and the associated software will continue to evolve in parallel with the development of non-GSO FSS systems they are intended to model, it may be appropriate for revised pfd and e.i.r.p. mask data to be submitted for examination.
 If a new version of Recommendation ITU-R S.1503 and new software tools become available, and if a favourable finding under RR Article 22 has already been given but a notifying administration nevertheless elects to provide updated pfd and e.i.r.p. mask data, the non-GSO system for which the updated data is provided should not receive a new date of protection since these parameters are used for interference evaluation with respect to GSO networks only and not used for coordination between non-GSO systems.